freeCodeCamp/guide/src/pages/javascript/closures/index.md

 # Closures

 A closure is the combination of a function and the lexical environment within which that function was declared.
+Using closures, a function declared inside another function retains access to the outer function's variables even after the outer function is removed from the execution stack.

 ```js
 function by(propName) {